NewsLocal News

 Names and photos of those lost also were displayed for the World Day of Remembrance for Road Traffic Victims.

-Organizers with the event say this is not just a day to honor those that died- but to push local leaders to protect those still with us.
+Organizers of the event say this is not just a day to honor those who died -- but to push local leaders to protect those still with us.